Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 <!---Neu, war nicht dokumentiert-->
 If your company supports the delivery of an offer, you can initiate a delivery.

 #### Prerequisites

 - At least one offer is added to the bill list, see [Select an offer](./02_SelectOffer.md).
 - The *Delivery allowed* setting is activated.
 For detailed information, see [Deliveries allowed](../UserInterface/02a_GlobalSettings.md#deliveries-allowed).
+- The sale is assigned to a customer and the full address is available, see [Assign a purchase to an existing customer](03_EditBillList.md#assign-a-purchase-to-an-existing-customer)

 #### Procedure
 *POS > Sales > Select store and pay desk > Tab CASHPOINT*